-This task includes updating and maintaining Metro COG documents, reports and procedures to be compliant with changes in federal legislation, FHWA/FTA policy, North Dakota Century Code, NDDOT and MnDOT and oversight agency policy.
+This task includes updating and maintaining Metro COG documents, reports and procedures to be compliant with changes in federal legislation, FHWA/FTA policy, North Dakota Century Code, Minnesota Statutes and legislation, NDDOT and MnDOT and oversight agency policy.
 At times, Metro COG may need to develop policy statements in response to critical federal and state transportation regulations, programs, policies, or plans.
 Metro COG will participate in events and review documents prepared by these entities to ensure that programs adopted by Metro COG are being adequately reflected and addressed.

-- Participate in FTA Triennial Reviews of MATBUS - NDDOT Mid-year review preparation and follow-up - Federal Certification Review - Implement Certification Review Action Plan for Metro COG's programs - Update and maintenance of 3C Agreement - Review and update of bi-state MOU
+- Participate in FTA Triennial Reviews of MATBUS

+- Federal Certification Review

+- Implement Certification Review Action Plan for Metro COG's programs

+- Update and maintenance of 3C Agreement

+- Review and update of bi-state MOU